1937 Ford: 1937

-The 1937 Ford featured a more rounded look with fine horizontal bars in the convex front and hood-side grilles.
+The 1937 Ford featured a more rounded streamline look with fine horizontal bars in the convex front and hood-side grilles.
 The front grille was V-shaped, rather than following the fenders into a pentagon shape, as on the 1936 model.
-Faired-in headlights installed in the front fenders were a major modernization found on both the Standard and DeLuxe trim versions, and the introduction of an all steel top for the passenger compartment.
-The Standard could be distinguished from the DeLuxe by the body color radiator grilles and windshield frames while the DeLuxe had walnut woodgrain window mouldings and exterior trim brightwork, and a woodgrain finish applied to the interior window trim.
+Faired-in headlights installed in the front fenders were a major modernization found on both the Standard and DeLuxe trim versions, as well as the introduction of a single piece lifting hood panel, and an all steel top for the passenger compartment.
+The Standard could be distinguished from the DeLuxe by the body color radiator grilles and windshield frames while the DeLuxe had walnut woodgrain window mouldings, chrome exterior trim brightwork, and a woodgrain finish applied to the interior window trim.
 A larger water pump was used to help aid in cooling.
-'Slantback' sedans gained a rear trunk door, though space was limited, and 'Trunkback' versions continued gaining sales.
+'Slantback' sedans gained a rear trunk door, though trunk space was limited with the spare tire, and 'Trunkback' versions continued gaining in sales.
 The station wagon had seating for eight passengers.
 A 4-door "convertible sedan" with roll up windows was offered in small numbers in the DeLuxe series.
 Also, new seats were used.